1947 Notre Dame Fighting Irish football team: Award winners

-1948 NFL Draft

 The 1947 national championship dispute

 While Notre Dame was voted national champion in the final official AP poll, Michigan went on to beat USC, 49–0, in the 1948 Rose Bowl, a greater margin that by which Notre Dame had beaten USC.
 Notre Dame and Michigan had traded the top spot in the polls through much of the season.
 Michigan took the #1 spot in the AP poll on November 16, 1947, and Notre Dame moved into the #1 spot on November 23, 1947, by a margin of 1,410 points to 1,289 points.
 This last regular season poll determined the recipient of the AP's national championship trophy.

 Debate arose among some prominent sports writers, among them football writer Pete Rozelle" and Grantland Rice, the dean of the nation's sports writers.
 Rice lauded the Wolverines, saying, "It is the best all-around college football team I've seen this year..."
 Red Smith of the New York Herald Tribune said, "No other team that I have seen this season did things with so little effort.
 Crisler has so many that do so much."

 Notre Dame supporters argued that the post-season AP poll was final and should not be revisited.
 They contended that Michigan had run up the score on USC, noted that Notre Dame had not had an opportunity to play in a bowl game, and asserted that Michigan and other Big Nine schools were unwilling to schedule Notre Dame in the regular season.

 Detroit Free Press Sports Editor Lyall Smith argued the debate should be answered by comparing the two team's performance against common opponents.
 Smith noted: "They played three common foes.
 Notre Dame beat Pitt, 40–6, a margin of 34 points: Michigan beat Pitt 59–0.
 Notre Dame defeated Northwestern, 26 to 19, a margin of seven points: Michigan beat the 'Cats 49 to 21, for a 28-point advantage.
 Notre Dame dropped USC, 36 to 7, in what Coach Frank Leahy termed his team's 'greatest game of the year,' while Michigan slaughtered the same Trojans, 49 to 0.
 Against those three common opponents the Irish scored 104 points to 32.
 Michigan's margin was 167 to 21."